Teddy-bear that Stella Knobel took with her when her family fled Krakow

 The refugees were released after the signing of an agreement between the Soviet government and the Polish Governmen-in-Exile in London in 1941.
 The Knobels made their way with thousands of others to Uzbekistan, where Marton was able to find employment as a doctor in a sanitorium.
 As a result, the family received accommodation and food.

 Some time in 1942 Marton joined Anders’ Army, and served in a military hospital in Uzbekistan.
 He was able to send instructions to his family to join him.
 As Anna was recovering from typhus, it was young Stella who hired a cart to transport her mother and take them to the train station.
-When the army transferred to Teheran, Stella and Anna followed.
+When the army transferred to Tehran, Stella and Anna followed.
 The two spent over a year in the city, with Anna working as a nurse.
 Marton, who had been sent with the army to Iraq, managed to visit Anna and Stella.
 It was a memorable occasion that Stella remembers fondly, because they went out to a movie and Stella received her first watch.

-In March of 1943 Stella and Anna joined the group of “Teheran Children” who made their way to Eretz Israel.
+In March of 1943 Stella and Anna joined the group of “Tehran Children” who made their way to Eretz Israel.
 It was Stella’s first exposure to Judaism and Zionism.
 After two months en route, mother and daughter arrived in Eretz Israel with a basket, five dollars and the teddy “Mishu”.
 Stella’s teddy was her friend and confidant through all their wanderings.

 When Stella donated the teddy bear for safekeeping in Yad Vashem she said the following: